Quaint-Studios/Reia/README.md

 ## Contributing
-If there's anything in the Roadmap you wnat to work on then here's how you can help.
+If there's anything in the Roadmap you want to work on then here's how you can help.

 1. Create an issue specifically for that task.
 2. Fork the repository.